 Anthony Wright de Hernandez, Community Collections Archivist

 Dr. Ann Hertzler was a Professor of Human Nutrition, Foods, and Exercise at Virginia Tech from 1980-2001.
 In 2006, she established the Ann Hertzler Endowment for Children's Cookbooks and Nutrition Literature Archives.
-Funds from this endowment are used to strengthen the existing culinary history materials in Special Collections.
+Funds from this endowment are used to strengthen the existing culinary history materials in Special Collections and University Archives.
 Specifically, this fund supports the purchase of children's cookbooks and materials relating to the history of nutrition and nutrition education.

 In addition the endowment, Dr. Hertzer donated many of her professional papers to Special Collections between 2001 and 2014.
 The majority of these papers have been processed and a finding aid for the Ann A. Hertzler Collection is available online.